-Sources and/or pathways for potential significant effects Respective Draft Plan Development Objectives/Mitigation Measure(s) [text to be updated to take account of Proposed Material Alterations and any Further Modifications, in advance of Plan adoption] The Council will continue to fulfil its duties under the Waste Management (certification of historic unlicensed waste disposal and recovery activity) Regulations 2008 (S.I.
+Sources and/or pathways for potential significant effects Respective Plan Development Objectives/Mitigation Measure(s) The Council will continue to fulfil its duties under the Waste Management (certification of historic unlicensed waste disposal and recovery activity) Regulations 2008 (S.I.
 No 524 of 2008), including those in relation to the identification and registration of closed landfills.
 Section 33.2.11 Any new commercial or residential development, urban or rural, must be designed and constructed with adequate space to securely store organic food/garden waste, dry recyclables and residual domestic waste in separate receptacles.
 The waste receptacles should be protected from vandals and vermin, should not create a nuisance to adjacent receptors and should not be in a public place.
 Adequate space and height should be provided to allow for unhindered access of refuse collection vehicles.
 In the case of apartment schemes, the planning and design of the scheme shall have regard to the Sustainable Urban Housing: Design Standards for New Apartments Guidelines for Planning Authorities (DHLGH, 2022) and any future revision of these standards.